-As the economy recovers and business activity increases, insurance companies are more likely to exercise their right to do an annual liability premium audit.
-So it is important to remind you about audits, how they work, and 5 ways to avoid surprises below.
+When the economy heats-up and business activity increases (especially construction), insurance companies are more likely to exercise their right to do an annual liability premium audit.
+So, it is important to remind you about audits, how they work, and 5 ways to avoid an expensive surprise.

 What policies are subject to premium audit?